RedefiningReality/Pokedex-App/README.md

 ### Other customer(s) or stakeholder(s)
 - Diehard Pokémon fans who want to check their knowledge or work on memorizing new Pokémon stats
-- New Pokémon fans who do not yet know every Pokémon
+- New Pokémon fans who do not yet know every Pokémon but want to learn more
 - Companies like Nintendo and Gamefreak because it facilitates use of their games/products
 - Competitive Pokémon players who need quick and easy access to information about each of their Pokémon